kendoodoo/latch/README.md

 <a href="https://latch.kentest.net"><img src="latch.gif"></a>

 Airdrop, but not Airdrop.
 For iOS 6 (currently).
+Not released yet.

 # how?
 Taking advantage of mDNS, it is possible to achieve Airdrop-like transfer via HTTP uploading.